songthrushs/MLwithPySpark/README.md

 # MLwithPySpark

-you can reach to files with command ------ docker pull songthrushs/py_docker
+You can reach the all required files from docker
+Print ------ docker pull songthrushs/py_docker

+This is a ML model (linear regression and random forest regression) with PySpark It predicts the white wine quality